 We’re proud to announce the 2020 Blue Ink Playwriting Award to Recent Unsettling Events by Andrea Stolowitz.
-A staged reading of her play will be presented as part of the 2020 Blue Ink Playwriting Festival, along with new work by finalists Football Football Football Football (or I Love Lave Dash) by Kristoffer Diaz, The Mermaids’ Parade by Gina Femia, and Crying on Television by R. Eric Thomas.
-The Blue Ink Playwriting Festival runs May 2-4, 2020 at 4809 N Ravenswood, Suite #126, in Chicago.
+Featured finalists include Football Football Football Football (or I Love Lave Dash) by Kristoffer Diaz, The Mermaids’ Parade by Gina Femia, and Crying on Television by R. Eric Thomas.

-“We’re honored to celebrate the works of these four incredible playwrights in our annual Blue Ink Playwriting Festival.
+“We’re honored to celebrate the works of these four incredible playwrights in our annual Blue Ink Playwriting Award competition.
 Their bold voices and relevant themes make them distinct American writers.
-We’re thrilled to showcase their work this May,” notes Artistic Director Gwendolyn Whiteside.
+Due to this unprecedented pandemic, we’ll showcase their scripts electronically and promote these fantastic artists nationally,” notes Artistic Director Gwendolyn Whiteside.

 THE MERMAIDS’ PARADE